Times Square Tower: Interior

 Times Square Tower has a total floor area of about 1.2 e6ft2, though its gross floor area is 1,079,378 ft2.
 The retail space covers about 52000 ft2.
 The base has three levels of retail space: the first basement, ground story, and second story.
 The office space takes up the approximately 1160000 ft2 remainder of the building.
 Due to the small area of the site, each story only has about 22300 ft2.
 The building is served by 27 elevators.
 Elevators from the ground story lead to a "sky lobby" on the fifth floor, where the building's main elevator banks are located.
 The elevators contain a destination dispatch system, wherein passengers request their desired floor before entering the cab.
 The elevators are grouped into three banks, which serve the lower, middle, and upper office stories.

 The office spaces contain air conditioning that can be controlled by tenants.
 Some of the office space has been customized.
-For example, Gensler designed two stories for law firm Brown Rudnick Berlack Israels with materials such as marble floors, wooden ceilings, and metal-and-glass partitions.
+For example, Gensler designed two stories for law firm Brown Rudnick with materials such as marble floors, wooden ceilings, and metal-and-glass partitions.
 Law firm Manatt, Phelps & Phillips, which occupied three stories, designed its space with a conference center and glass walls.
 Clothing retailer Ann Taylor's twelve stories were designed by HOK, which arranged private offices at the center of each floor, surrounded by workstations.
 Most of Ann Taylor's private offices were designed in two sizes, while Ann Taylor's workstations were arranged in groups of four and came in 15 layouts.
 Ann Taylor's offices also had a bar and cafeteria, as well as storage space for clothing.